odelbos/saphyr/README.md

 # Saphyr

-The purpose of `Saphyr` gem is to provide a simple DSL to easily and quickly design a validation schema for JSON document.
+The purpose of `Saphyr` gem is to provide a simple DSL to easily and quickly design a validation schema for JSON document (or `Hash` structure).

 _**Note :**_